Where are the certificates / known hosts forRemmina RDP stored

 It appears that the default editor in Fedora comes up as nano.
 For those of y’all that prefer vim – here is how to switch that: For systemctl edit For a single user: echo “export SYSTEMD_EDITOR=vim” >> ~/.bashrc Systemwide: echo … Continue reading →

-First, open the terminal and run the following command to update your system by getting the latest software packages for current version of Fedora you have installed $ sudo dnf upgrade –refresh Second, install the special DNF plugin for system … Continue reading →
+Upgrading Fedora 41 to Fedora 42 First, open the terminal and run the following command to update your system by getting the latest software packages for current version of Fedora you have installed $ sudo dnf upgrade –refresh Second, install … Continue reading →

 rc.local is a very convenient method of firing off a process when the system is booted.
 It is being phased out.
 To replace it you can do the following: create a file named /usr/lib/systemd/system/StartupService.serviceĀ [Service] Type=forking TimeoutSec=0 RemainAfterExit=yes ExecStart=/usr/local/sbin/StartupScript … Continue reading →